 Does a Separation Agreement need to be notarized?

-One must keep in mind that if a party obtains an ILA the Lawyer will notarize the Separation Agreement him/herself without the need to go to a separate notary public.
+One must keep in mind that if a party obtains an Independent Legal Advice (ILA) the Lawyer will notarize the Separation Agreement him/herself without the need to go to a separate notary public.
 Another important component of a Separation Agreement is to ensure that both parties have exchanged proper financial disclosure among them self and are satisfied that full and complete financial disclosure has been made prior to notarizing the Separation Agreement in Ontario.